angoca/log4db2/README.txt

 One variable needs to the specified in order to run the install and example scripts.

- * LOG4DB2_PATH
+    LOG4DB2_PATH

-This variable is initialized via the 'init' script.
+This variable is initialized via the `init` script.

 Before installing the scripts in a database, a connection to it has to be established.
 If not, an error will be raised.